What is the difference between a refund and a chargeback?

 - Client disputing the transaction with his bank.

-- Bank requests more information from the Payment Gateway provider about the transaction and deducts the charged amount from them.
+- The bank requests more information from the Payment Gateway provider about the transaction and deducts the charged amount from them.

 - Payment Gateway provider notifies property about the chargeback and deducts money from Mews.